 The WELS Regulator is responsible for administering the scheme and for monitoring and enforcing compliance.
 The Regulator works with industry and state and territory governments to deliver an effective, efficient scheme which achieves its objectives and avoids unnecessary costs to industry.

 The role of the WELS Regulator is established under the WELS Act.
-It is filled by the First Assistant Secretary of the Water Division in the Department of Agriculture, Water and the Environment.
+It is filled by the Head of the Water Division in the Department of Climate Change, Energy, the Environment and Water.

-Day-to-day administration of the scheme is performed by the WELS section in the Department of Agriculture, Water and the Environment, on behalf of the WELS Regulator.
+Day-to-day administration of the scheme is performed by the WELS section in the Department of Climate Change, Energy, the Environment and Water, on behalf of the WELS Regulator.

 Responsibilities of the WELS section include product registrations, communications, standards development, and compliance and enforcement activities.